New Feature: Verified Stolen Credential Detection

 A new platform for detection and response is needed.
 That is, something that sits apart from (and at the same tier as) traditional EDR in terms of its role in the security stack.

-So if your cybersecurity strategy includes looking for an ITDR solution (and if not, maybe it should), hopefully this has given you some valuable insights as to what security tools you should consider.
+So if your cybersecurity strategy includes looking for ITDR-focused tools and services (and if not, maybe it should), hopefully this has given you some valuable insights as to what you should consider.
 To summarize, it must:

 • Play nicely with your existing toolset and feed into, rather than attempt to replace or duplicate (not another single pane of glass…)